Reframing Aging in Multisector Plans: Strategies for Impact

 Multisector Plans on Aging (MPAs) are essential for creating communities where we can all age with the resources we need.
 How do we ensure these plans reflect the realities of aging and dispel stereotypes of aging?

-Join the National Center to Reframe Aging and leading voices in the field for this special webinar highlighting how states are applying principles to reframe aging in their MPAs and community initiatives.
-State leaders implementing MPAs will share how strategies to reframe aging are making these plans stronger, more realistic, and more effective.
-Register today to gain practical insights and messaging tools to inspire action, strengthen advocacy, and build lasting support for age-friendly policies.
+Listen in on this conversation between the National Center to Reframe Aging and leading voices in the field for highlighting how states are applying principles to reframe aging in their MPAs and community initiatives.
+State leaders implementing MPAs share how strategies to reframe aging are making these plans stronger, more realistic, and more effective.
+Check out the archive today to gain practical insights and messaging tools to inspire action, strengthen advocacy, and build lasting support for age-friendly policies.

 Trish D'Antonio (Moderator)